hannesdelbeke/brain/MCP server.md

 ---
 aliases:
 - MCP server
 - Model Context Protocol server
 - MCP
+sentiment:
+- 5
+sentiment-hash: e65fc2f4
+sentiment-label:
+- factual
+tags:
+- technical
 ---

 A Model Context Protocol (MCP) server acts as a bridge between your [[AI agent]] and an external service.

 Instead of switching between tools and copy-pasting information, your agent can search, read, and write directly to these services on your behalf - using your own account and permissions.